Young Children's Story Competition Results 2018

 - Entries may have appeared online, but NOT in any commercial online form (e.g. in a journal or magazine, or as part of a publication requiring payment to access.)

-- Entries that have won or are under consideration in other writing competitions with a closing date prior to 31st May 2018 are not eligible for the Yeovil Literary Prize.
+- Entries that have won or are currently shortlisted in other writing competitions with a closing date prior to 31st May 2019 are not eligible for the Yeovil Literary Prize.

 - Copyright remains with the entrant.